 This zigbee tutorial describes everything you would like to know about Zigbee protocol stack.
 Now-a-days zigbee is becoming very popular for low data rate wireless applications.
 Zigbee devices are used in smart energy, medical and in home automation.
 In smart energy applications zigbee products are used to monitor and control use of energy and water, which helps consumers save energy and water and save money too.
 In medical field it is used to connect unlimited number of health monitoring devices and many more.
 In home automation it controls domestic lighting, such as switches, dimmers, occupancy sensors and load controllers.
 It has two bands of operation 868/915MHz and 2450MHz.
 868/915 band provides about 20-40Kb/s and 2450MHz band provides about 250 kb/s data rates.
 In addition to this uses zigbee end devices can go to sleep mode which saves battery consumption and it also takes care of security of the information owing to security layer.

-This tutorial on Zigbee covers following in addition to Zigbee network:
+This zigbee tutorial covers following in addition to Zigbee network basics described here.

 Zigbee Network Overview:

 As mentioned in the network diagram, zigbee network is comprised of coordinator(C), router(R) and end devices (E).
 Zigbee supports mesh-routing.
 For detailed information on routing protocol employed in zigbee, one may refer Ad-hoc on-demand Distance Vector Routing protocol (AODV protocol), RFC 3561